kanno-soe/kanno-soe/Exposition/Theory.md

 This is **each in all**.

-Formally, `prime E` embeds every old `d` as `some d`, written as `d'`, and uses value `none` as the web.
+Formally, `prime E` embeds every old `d` as `some d`, written as `d'`, and uses `none` as the web.
 Every base elaboration is automatically lifted to prime:

 ```math
 d \Downarrow_E [C_1 \bowtie \cdots \bowtie C_n]